Silver Medal in the 2022 Independent Publisher Book Awards (IPPYs) - Business/Career/Sales Category.

 About the authors

 Charles A. O'Reilly III is Frank E. Buck Professor of Management at Stanford Graduate School of Business.
 He is also the co-director of Leading Change and Organizational Renewal.
-His research spans studies of leadership, organizational demography and diversity, culture, executive compensation, and organizational innovation and change.
 He is the recipient of multiple awards, including the Distinguished Scholar Award by the Academy of Management and the Organizational Behavior Division Lifetime Achievement Award in 2010.

-"This new edition reveals the the how and why of ambidextrous leadership and the power of company culture as competitive advantage.
+"In an unprecedented way Lead and Disrupt unveils the secrets of ambidextrous leadership and the power of company culture as competitive advantage.
 A must-read for every leader aiming to build an enduring enterprise."

 "This book will do for companies what the Lean Methodology did for startups—give its leaders the essential playbook for how to transform your organization to meet the future."

 —Steve Blank, author of The Four Steps to the Epiphany: Successful Strategies for Products that Win